 The Chief oversees the entire Wildlife and Sport Fish Restoration Program, providing leadership and support to the staff, working with States and the Interior Department’s Solicitors Office on diversion issues, and ensuring consistency in application of national and regional policy.
-John has direct responsibility for the WSFR Coordination Grants.
-He serves on the Joint State/Federal Task Force on Wildlife and Sport Fish Restoration Policy, is a member of the Regional Directorate Team, the Northeast Wildlife Administrators Association, and is the Service’s representative to the AFWA Sustainable Use of Fish and Wildlife Committee.
-John is a member of the graduate faculty in wildlife and fisheries conservation at the University of Massachusetts, Amherst, where he is an Adjunct Associate Professor, as well as a graduate faculty member in the Department of Ecology and Natural Resources at the Universidad Andres Béllo in Santiago, Chile.
-He is a past president of The Wildlife Society and Professional Member of the Boone and Crockett Club, the nation’s oldest conservation organization.
+He/She has direct responsibility for the WSFR Coordination Grants.
+The Chief also serves on the Joint State/Federal Task Force on Wildlife and Sport Fish Restoration Policy and is a member of the Regional Directorate Team.

 FISH & WILDLIFE PROGRAM

 Ron Essig, Fish & Wildlife Program Chief Phone: 413-253-8504 Ron_Essig@fws.gov